Lab Contract

 b.
 Ordering within the lab is organized via a Google sheet on the Lab Google Drive folder.
 It is each Student’s responsibility to follow the “second-to-last” rule when ordering items (i.e. place order when second-to-last box/package is opened).
 Animal orders must be placed by end-of-day on Tuesday of each week in order to be processed by DLAR for that week.
 Failure to do so will extend the length of time by a week before an animal order is processed.
 Any questions about orders should be directed to the Lab manager.

 c.
 The mouse inventory is organized via a Google sheet on the Lab Google Drive folder.
 It is each Student’s responsibility to update the mouse inventory to accurately reflect the number of animals that have been purchased or are available for surgery (https://docs.google.com/spreadsheets/d/1-yDIVo9eeqS3nPkpIoX5qoa49qQfHk3mf13yjQjNaS8/edit#gid=0).
-It is advised that each student keep an inventory of their own to reflect which cages they are responsible for in order to accurately reflect the total number of cages being used and for what project/purpose.
+It is required that each student keep an inventory of their own to reflect which cages they are responsible for in order to accurately reflect the total number of cages being used and for what project/purpose.

 BIONIC Analyzer - Processing of data sets